 - Fried vs Baked: These cakes can be baked or fried.
 If baking, omit the panko coating and brush both sides lightly with oil.
 Bake on a parchment lined sheet pan at 400F (204C), 10 minutes each side.
 They’re not as crispy, but still taste fabulous!

 - Chickpea Flour vs Whole Wheat Flour: For this recipe, I prefer chickpea flour because it’s so effective at holding things together.
 Whole wheat flour will work too, but the patties are a wee bit more tender.

 - Portioning: Portion these cakes using a 1/4C scoop or a large ice cream scoop.
 For appetizer size, go for 2 Tbs portioning.

 - 1 (425g) Can of Chickpeas drained, then patted dry in a tea towel, about 2 C

-- 1 (400g) Can of Artichokes Hearts quartered or halved, drained, squeezed to rid them of their liquid and drained, about 2 C
+- 1 (400g) Can of Artichokes Hearts about 2 C out of the can quartered or halved.
+Drain and squeeze to rid them of their liquid.

 - 1/2 C (70g) Red Bell Pepper about 1/2 a large pepper, cut into large chunks